Martin-MacDonald/formac/README.md

 ### **`FormContext`**

 As mentioned above FormContext is automatically added round the children of `Form`.
 However if you are using `useForm` instead and want to give your components context then it is there if you need it.

+Additionally if you have some custom components inside your Form that need to access the context then you can do `useContext(FormContext)`.

 ```javascript
 import { useForm, FormContext } from 'formac';